Generated-code reference

 Foo(ctx context.Context, opts ...grpc.CallOption) (grpc.BidiStreamingClient[*RequestMsg, *ResponseMsg], error)

-represents both the client-to-server and server-to-client message streams.
+In this context, grpc.BidiStreamingClient represents both the client-to-server and server-to-client message streams.

-documentation for detailed usage information.
+Refer to grpc.BidiStreamingClient documentation for detailed usage information.

 Packages and Namespaces

-works the same as when the protoc-gen-go
+works the same as when the protoc-gen-go plugin is used without the grpc plugin.

-the Go package foo
+the Go package foo.